byui-cse/cse450-course/source/module-02/index.md

 * Read sections 3.1, 3.2, 3.3, 3.4, and 3.6 of your text.
 (You've already read section 3.5, but feel free to review it.)
 * Read [this introduction to K-Means Clustering](https://towardsdatascience.com/understanding-k-means-clustering-in-machine-learning-6a6e67336aa1)

-## Case Study Assignments

-This case study contains two assignments:

-### Minor Case Study Assigment

-You will complete the [minor case study assignment](./minor.html) during class with your team.

-### Major Case Study Assignment

-You'll spend the following week in class working on the [major case study assignment](./major.html) with your team.
-You may need to do additional work outside of class to complete the assignment.